nikolovlazar/egghead-beginners-guide-nextjs/final/lesson-04/README.md

 ## 🚀 Exercise

-In this lesson, we're going to add the `"lazar.png"` image (which is at the root of this project) to the Home page.
+Add the `"lazar.png"` image (which is at the root of this project) to the Home page.